aimms/how-to/Articles/689/689-nice-to-meet-you-pyaimms.rst

 The matrix transpose is used only to illustrate how multi-dimensional data is transferred and manipulated in Python.

-Requirements
+Prerequisites
 ---------------------

-* Python 3.10 or later
+* Python 3.13

 * AIMMS 25.4 or later

-Steps taken with the Python files
+Steps Taken with the Python Files
 ----------------------------------

 Step 1.
-Add the toml file
+Add the ``pyproject.toml`` File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `uv <https://docs.astral.sh/uv/>`_ manages the Python versions and virtual environments automatically.

-A minimal ``pyproject.toml`` file is as follows:
+A minimal ``pyproject.toml`` file, which defines the project dependencies, is as follows:

 .. code-block:: none
     :linenos: